Southwest Coast

 - Grand Manan

-- Gulf - Magdalen - northeastern half
+- Gulf - Magdalen - northwestern half

-- Gulf - Magdalen - southwestern half
+- Gulf - Magdalen - southeastern half

 - Gulf - Port au Port